This is your holiday guide and travel directory for Australia.

 It is easy to forget that this is one of Australia's driest states when visiting its rich south-east corner.

 The lifeblood of the state, the Murray River, is flanked by historic riverfront towns, wineries and orchards as it empties into the sea alongside the beautiful beaches and conservation parks of the Fleurieu Peninsula.
 Adelaide, the state's capital, is a modern city situated between the scenic hills and charming villages of the Mount Lofty Ranges and the golden sands of beaches that stretch along Gulf St Vincent.
 Just north of Adelaide is arguably Australia's most famous wine production region, the Barossa Valley, home to around 500 grape growers.
-The state's western coast follows the Nullarbor Plain and is an endless stretch of rugged coastline and untouched beaches.
+The state's western coast, beyond the Yorke Peninsula and Eyre Peninsula, follows the Nullarbor Plain and is an endless stretch of rugged coastline and untouched beaches.
 Covering the northern part of the state is the vast wilderness of the outback and scenic Flinders Ranges with arid landscapes, salt lakes, desert sands and historic mining towns.